LaunchCodeCommunity/UNIX-talk/UNIX_talk_outline.markdown

-# UNIX: an informal introduction to the theory, history, and usage
+# It's a UNIX system: an informal introduction to Unix history and usage

 Hello all, sehqlr here, and here is an outline of a lecture to beginning programmers and technologists that I think will help them in software